cloudmesh/classes/docs/source/i524/technologies.rst

 246. Blazegraph
 247. Facebook Tao
 248. Titan:db

+     Titan:db :cite:`www-Titan` is a distributed graph database that can support of thousands of concurrent users interacting with a single massive graph database that is distributed over the clusters.
+It is open source with liberal Apache 2 license.
+     Its main components are storage backend, search backend, and TinkerPop graph stack.
+Titan provides support for various storage backends and also linear scalability for a growing data and user base.
+It inherits features such as ‘Gremlin’ query language  and ‘Rexter’ graph server from TinkerPop :cite:`www-TinkerPop`.
+     For huge graphs, Titan uses a component called Titan-hadoop which compiles Gremlin queries to Hadoop MapReduce jobs and runs them on the clusters.
+Titan is basically optimal for smaller graphs.

 249. Jena

      Jena is an open source Java Framework provided by Apache for